NativeScript/NativeScript/tns-platform-declarations/README.md

 This plugin contains type information about the native platforms as exposed by the NativeScript framework.

-Offically supported entry points:
+Officially supported entry points:
  - `android.d.ts` - For android SDK and runtime types.
  - `ios.d.ts` - For iOS SDK and runtime types.

-Using the declarations may conflict with DOM typings, consider using TypeScript 2.0.3 or newer, and the following settings in your `tsconfig.json`:
+Using the declarations may conflict with DOM typings, consider using TypeScript 2.2.x or newer, and the following settings in your `tsconfig.json`:
 ```
 {